ShantiLKael/Extender/README.md

 # Extender
-Management game where the goal is to expand your territory by recolting several ressources.
+Management game where the goal is to expand your territory by collecting several ressources.